Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • 250W Mid-drive motors

-• Class 1 – Pedal-assisted to 20mph
+• Class 1 – Pedal-assisted to 20 mph

 • 1x front chainring, 1×12 is a standard drivetrain

-Although good-quality E-MTBs start from around $3,500, there are cheaper hardtail versions available as well.
-A mid-drive motor is a must, although cheaper electric MTBs come with a hub motor as well.
-Many of the eMTBs are built to offer better-assisted power when climbing or simply going for longer routes with some energy leftover.
+A mid-drive motor is a must, although cheaper electric MTBs come with a hub motor.
+Many eMTBs are built to offer better-assisted power when climbing or simply going for longer routes with some energy left over.

 Best Electric Mountain Bikes